daber/rtl8188eu/README.txt

 |-/tools
 |-/firmware

 5. go to GIT/rtl8188eu folder.
-Then into that folder copy /proc/config.gz file from your raspberry PI (use ethernet and SCP or copy proc/config.gz to sdcard and use card reader to copy to PC)
+Then into rtl8188 folder copy /proc/config.gz file from your raspberry PI (use ethernet and SCP or copy proc/config.gz to sdcard and use card reader to copy to PC)

+6. On RPi execute command uname -r, then on PC modify variable KVER with the value retured by uname command.

-6. in rtl8188eu folder run "make" command
+7. in rtl8188eu folder run "make" command

-7. Copy out dir back to RPi
+8. Copy out dir back to RPi

-8. On RPI enter out folder then sudo ./install.sh. -after that dongle should start blinking.
+9. On RPI enter out folder then sudo ./install.sh. -after that dongle should start blinking.

 Enjoy